semanticsean/ATAT/README.md

 🛠️ Shortcode System: Provides powerful shortcodes like !detail, !summarize, and !ff, enabling AI agents to perform complex, multi-step tasks with simple commands, and call complex chains of agents from a single email.
 In the roadmap, the goal is to enable shortcodes as a mecanism to enable shortcodes in emails to serve as function call operators, so average users can quickly integrate function calls into long-chain multi-part operations.

-⏰ Time-Efficient Medium: With email as the medium, responses that take a day are acceptable, leveraging the platform's slow nature to benefit legacy hardware and provide global access to LLMs.
+⏰ Email is the GOAT of Slow Responses: With email as the medium, responses that take a day are acceptable, leveraging the platform's slow nature to benefit legacy hardware and provide global access to LLMs.
+Text streaming chatbots and real-time voice assistants are good for instant feedback; text messages are good for quick feedback; email is the best for long, slow responses that need to be archived forever and compliant with policies.

 🚀 Rapid Agent Deployment: Simplifies the rollout of a diverse fleet of AI agents, allowing for quick integration into existing email systems, significantly reducing setup time.